 Click link → for Khao Tham/Baan Tai interactive map at OpenStreetMap.

 When you come, please park in the lower parking lot, before you enter the grounds.

 If you come by taxi, the driver will usually know to park there.

-Grab a stick there also to discourage the unpredictable furry brown dog (good practice anywhere in Asia when on foot!).
+Grab a stick there also to discourage any unpredictable dogs (good practice anywhere in Asia when on foot!).

 Then walk up to the main meeting hall and open area, and you will see two roads branching off.
-One goes up to the monastery grounds and the viewpoint, and the other to the meditation hall and temple, all through beautiful forest of Khao Tham.
+The road straight ahead goes up to the monastery grounds and the viewpoint, and the road to the right goes up to the meditation hall and temple, all through beautiful forest of Khao Tham.

 You are welcome to walk along the main road through the monastery (to the viewpoint).
 Please do not go off to the sides or bother the small houses (kutis) — monks are living there!